-AFFIRMATIVE ACTION STATEMENT Equal opportunities are provided for all who apply regardless of race, color, age, religion ancestry, physical or mental disability, sex, marital status, military status, pregnancy or section 503 and 504 of the Rehabilitation Act of 1973 protects all handicapped persons treatment.
-Graham Hospital School of Nursing does not discriminate in matters of race national origin, ancestry, physical or mental disability, sex, marital status, military status prientation in admission or access to, or treatment in its program or activities. sexual orientation. against discriminatory, color, age, religion,
+AFFIRMATIVE ACTION STATEMENT

+Equal opportunities are provided for all who apply regardless of race, color, age, religion, national origin, ancestry, physical or mental disability, sex, marital status, military status, pregnancy or sexual orientation.
+Section 503 and 504 of the Rehabilitation Act of 1973 protects all handicapped persons against discriminatory treatment.
+Graham Hospital School of Nursing does not discriminate in matters of race, color, age, religion, national origin, ancestry, physical or mental disability, sex, marital status, military status, pregnancy or sexual orientation in admission or access to, or treatment in its program or activities.